Significant New Researcher Award

 The significant new research award is given to a researcher who has made a recent, significant contribution to the field of computer graphics and is new to the field (i.e., received their Ph.D. or the equivalent up to seven years ago).
 The intent is to recognize people who have already made a notable contribution very early in their careers and are likely to make more.
 The award includes a $1,000 cash prize.

-ACM SIGGRAPH is pleased to present the 2022 Significant New Researcher Award to Justin Solomon for his outstanding contributions to geometry processing and its theoretical foundations.
+ACM SIGGRAPH is pleased to present the 2022 Significant New Researcher Award to Felix Heide for his work on imaging hardware, computational imaging methods, and the end-to-end optimization of computational imaging systems.

 - 2021 Jonathan Ragan-Kelley